-If you have been teetotal for a number of years, and have had no serious side effects as a result of alcohol consumption, then Life Insurance could be available at standard terms.
+And the outcomes of this could be positive for your life insurance.
+If you have been teetotal for a number of years and have not experienced serious side effects as a result of alcohol consumption, then it is possible that life insurance could be available on standard terms.

-It is important that you are truthful as to the amount of alcohol you consume, as excess alcohol consumption is now detailed on death certificates, which could lead to any claim on your policy being turned down.
+But no matter what your current situation is, we would always advise you to be truthful as to the amount of alcohol you consume.
+Excess alcohol consumption is now detailed on death certificates, which, in certain circumstances, could lead to any claim on your policy being turned down.